Robert Mugabe resigns after 37 years as Zimbabwe's leader

 What happened

-Mugabe's decision was an acknowledgment of the inevitable.
-In reality, he lost his grip on power six days ago when the country's top generals launched what amounted to a military coup, placing the veteran leader under house arrest.
+After nearly four decades of unimpeded rule, which began amid the triumph of independence from Britain, Mugabe's political downfall unfolded in just two weeks.

-After nearly four decades of unimpeded rule, Mugabe's political downfall unfolded in just two weeks.
+The crisis began on November 6 when Mugabe fired Mnangagwa as vice president, in an apparent attempt to clear a path for his wife, Grace Mugabe, to succeed him.

-The crisis began on November 6 when Mugabe fired his Vice President, Emmerson Mnangagwa, in an apparent attempt to clear a path for his wife, Grace, to succeed him.
+Army generals and senior figures in Mugabe's ZANU-PF party, suspicious of the first lady's lavish lifestyle and political ambitions, were horrified by the possibility she could take over.

-The prospect of Grace Mugabe in power horrified the generals and other senior elements in Mugabe's ZANU-PF party, who despise the First Lady's lavish lifestyle and were suspicious of her political ambitions.
+On Tuesday, tanks were seen outside Harare and in the early hours of Wednesday morning, an army spokesman appeared on state TV to declare that a military operation was underway.
+By dawn it was clear that Mugabe was under house arrest, and his grip on power ebbing away.

-On Tuesday, tanks were seen outside Harare and in the early hours of Wednesday morning, an army spokesman appeared on state TV to declare that a military operation was under way.
-By dawn it was clear that Mugabe was under house arrest, and his grip on power was over.
+But Mugabe clung to power for a further six days, quitting only after his party ousted him as leader, and Parliament began impeachment proceedings.

 The whereabouts of the former President and his wife were unknown on Tuesday.
-Grace Mugabe has not been seen since the day of the military takeover, and her husband's last appearance was during a television statement on Sunday night.
+Grace Mugabe -- dubbed "Gucci Grace" for her penchant for extravagant shopping expeditions -- has not been seen since the day of the military takeover.
+Her husband's last appearance was during a television statement on Sunday night.

 What comes next